-The New Jersey Child Support Guidelines (“NJCSG”) are the bases for calculating child support in many cases.
-The NJCSG rely on extensive economic theories.
+The New Jersey Child Support Guidelines (“NJCSG”) are the basis for calculating child support in many cases.
+The NJCSG relies on extensive economic theories.
 However, here are a few general concepts:

-- They apply where both parents have a combined net income of $187,200 per year (the threshold income changes periodically).
+- They apply where both parents have a combined net income of $187,200 yearly (the threshold income changes periodically).

-- They apply to children who are not in college, and generally do not apply to children age 18 or older.
+- They apply to children, not in college and generally do not apply to children aged 18 or older.